quarkus-qe/quarkus-openshift-test-suite/README.md

 A simple Keycloak realm with 1 client (protected application), 2 users, 2 roles and 2 protected resources is provided in `test-realm.json`.

+### `security/keycloak-webapp`

+Verifies authorization code flow and role-based authentication to protect web applications.
+Authentication is OIDC, and Keycloak is used for granting user access via login form.
+Authorization is based on roles, which are configured in Keycloak.
+Restrictions are defined using common annotations (`@RolesAllowed` etc.).

+A simple Keycloak realm with 1 client (protected application), 2 users and 2 roles is provided in `test-realm.json`.

 ### `security/https-1way`

 Verifies that accessing an HTTPS endpoint is posible.